Soft reset for LE Linac

 moving to the development station.

-#4 Updated by Vitali Tupikov almost 8 years ago
+#4 Updated by Vitali Tupikov about 8 years ago

 Took MFC #10, with MAXII updated for soft-reset, from Barry and verified it on LEL development station.
 First I verified that the board is working after powering the crate up: it it is, though waveforms looked very distorted (there is a sticker on the